Bring students together

 Digital literacy without coding

-Our platform teaches students how websites work—how simple code block display images, how metadata enables functionality, , how version control lets a group collaborate without overwriting each other’s work—without requiring them to learn programming.
-They edit simple text files, and see their work published as a webpage.
-Not just webpages, but technology becomes a little less intimidating
+Our platform teaches students how websites work—how simple code blocks display images, how metadata enables functionality, and how version control lets a group collaborate without overwriting each other’s work—without requiring them to learn programming.
+They edit simple text files and see their work published as webpages.
+Many students also use AI to handle technical decisions while keeping their focus on the intellectual argument—learning to direct AI rather than be directed by it.
+Technology becomes a little less intimidating, and the confidence that comes from building something real is something students carry forward.

 Built to last